Stage-BUNEC/Load_datas_to_alfresco/README.md

 # Load Datas to Alfresco

-This repo content the script to load datas in Alfresco
+This script is used to load datas (Anteriorite) in Alfresco

 ## Description